hec015/cse15l-lab-reports/labreport5/labreport5.md

 I suggest you try using `echo` on different indices.

 ### Student Reply
 Thank you!
 I did as you suggested and found that the index containing the number of failures was not 26 as I had thought, but it was 25.
+It appears that counted the indices starting at 1 instead of 0.
 Changing the line to `COUNT=${RESULT_LINE:26}` fixed the bug, and now the grading script correctly displays the score.

 ![echo](echo.png)
 ![correct](correct.png)